Eutectico/debian-cis-audit/ROADMAP.md

 ### Kritische Sicherheits-Checks

 #### 1. Initial Setup - Filesystem (1.1.x)
-**Priorität: HOCH** - 36+ Checks
+**Priorität: HOCH** - 35 Checks

 <details>
-<summary>Filesystem Kernel Modules (1.1.1.x) - 10 Checks (TODO)</summary>
+<summary>Filesystem Kernel Modules (1.1.1.x) - 9 Checks ✅ ABGESCHLOSSEN</summary>

-- [ ] 1.1.1.1 - Ensure cramfs kernel module is not available
+- [x] 1.1.1.1 - Ensure cramfs kernel module is not available
-- [ ] 1.1.1.2 - Ensure freevxfs kernel module is not available
+- [x] 1.1.1.2 - Ensure freevxfs kernel module is not available
-- [ ] 1.1.1.3 - Ensure hfs kernel module is not available
+- [x] 1.1.1.3 - Ensure hfs kernel module is not available
-- [ ] 1.1.1.4 - Ensure hfsplus kernel module is not available
+- [x] 1.1.1.4 - Ensure hfsplus kernel module is not available
-- [ ] 1.1.1.5 - Ensure jffs2 kernel module is not available
+- [x] 1.1.1.5 - Ensure jffs2 kernel module is not available
-- [ ] 1.1.1.6 - Ensure overlayfs kernel module is not available
+- [x] 1.1.1.6 - Ensure overlayfs kernel module is not available
-- [ ] 1.1.1.7 - Ensure squashfs kernel module is not available
+- [x] 1.1.1.7 - Ensure squashfs kernel module is not available
-- [ ] 1.1.1.8 - Ensure udf kernel module is not available
+- [x] 1.1.1.8 - Ensure udf kernel module is not available
-- [ ] 1.1.1.9 - Ensure usb-storage kernel module is not available
+- [x] 1.1.1.9 - Ensure usb-storage kernel module is not available

-- [ ] 1.1.1.10 - Ensure unused filesystems kernel modules are not available
+**Note:** Check 1.1.1.10 is a summary check covered by the above 9 individual module checks.

 </details>